ShahedSabab/air-hazard-detection/README.md

 # PhenomDetect: Detection of Air Hazards in the U. S.

 This project utilizes a ML algorithms to detect air quality conditions in parts of the United Stated based on satellite data.
 A Tableau dashboard is included to visualize the predicted Air Quality Index (AQI) in different regions.
 The visualization tool also includes ancillary data to access the impact of the detection.
-For interactive visualizations [visit this](https://public.tableau.com/profile/shahed.anzarus.sabab#!/vizhome/AirHazardDetection/StoryofAirHazard?publish=yes) link:
+For interactive visualizations [visit this link](https://public.tableau.com/profile/shahed.anzarus.sabab#!/vizhome/AirHazardDetection/StoryofAirHazard?publish=yes).

 ![](Figures/dashboard.PNG?raw=true)